 Since the Horniman Circle Garden was closed, we decided to move on to our next and final destination of our walk: St. Thomas’ Cathedral.

-St. Thomas’ Cathedral is the first Anglican church in Mumbai and is also believed to to the oldest British building in this city.
+St. Thomas’ Cathedral is the first Anglican church in Mumbai and is also believed to be the oldest British building in this city.
 Though construction of the Cathedral of St. Thomas began in 1676, it was abandoned and remained neglected for nearly 40 years, when it was “adopted by an East India Company Chaplain in 1710.
-It was opened for worship as a church on Christmas Day in 1718″ (for details click here).
+It was opened for worship as a church on Christmas Day in 1718” (for details click here).
 St. Thomas’ was consecrated as a cathedral in 1837 and was selected for the UNESCO Asia-Pacific heritage conservation award 2004.

 This was my first time at the Cathedral and I was looking forward to seeing it..
 When we arrived, Sunday morning services were over and except for a couple of people, the premises were empty.
 The cool white- washed interiors, stained glass windows, simple wooden pews, polished brass, and memorials and wall plaques—all this transported me back to England and I had to actually tell myself that I was in Mumbai !

-We spent some time reading the wall plaques and memorials which were dedicated to soldiers who had either died in battle or had succumbed to illness.
+We spent some time reading the wall plaques and memorials dedicated to soldiers who had either died in battle or had succumbed to illness.
 And then we spent some more time admiring the many stained glass windows.
 My pick was the window with St. Gabriel, St. Thomas and St. Michael in one frame.
 Isn’t it gorgeous?

 By now, hunger and thirst had caught up with us and we went looking for a place to have refreshments.
 It took us a while as all the eateries were closed on account of it being Sunday.
 So you can imagine our relief when we discovered the little café at the Kitab Khana at Flora Fountain.
 That was an absolute life-saver !
-The next hour or so was unwinding and relaxing over some excellent sandwiches and tea, and discussing our morning walk.
+The next hour or so was unwinding and relaxing over some excellent sandwiches and tea, and discussing our morning walk.🙂